google/seqio/README.md

 A few **important** notes:

   1. When instantiating a `Task`, the preprocessor functions can have the following arguments: `dataset`, `output_features`, and `sequence_length`.
 The first (positional) dataset argument is always required.
 If an argument named `output_features` is provided, the [output feature mapping](#output-features) will be passed to the preprocessor.
 If `sequence_length` is provided, a mapping from feature name to its *maximum* final sequence length ([provided by the caller](#getting-a-preprocessed-dataset) will be passed -- any sequences that are too long after preprocessing will be automatically truncated.
-If a preprocessor function does have other arguments, they must have default values or be bound (e.g., with `functools.partial`) before instantiating the `Task`.
+If a preprocessor function does have other arguments, they must have default values or be bound (e.g., with `functools.partial` as used in `translate`) before instantiating the `Task`.

   1. Mapping functions operate on and return `tf.Tensor`s using TensorFlow operations, although it is possible to take advantage of automatic [AutoGraph](https://blog.tensorflow.org/2018/07/autograph-converts-python-into-tensorflow-graphs.html) conversion for `numpy` or use [`tf.py_function`](https://www.tensorflow.org/api_docs/python/tf/py_function) to wrap arbitrary Python code.
 See `tf.data.Dataset` [documentation](https://www.tensorflow.org/api_docs/python/tf/data/Dataset) for more details.